ACCEPTING CASES NATIONWIDE

 July 13, 2018: Missouri Jury Awards $4.7 Billion to Women With Talcum Powder-Related Ovarian Cancer

-Twenty-two women sued Johnson & Johnson in Missouri state court after they developed ovarian cancer that they believe was caused by long-term talcum powder use.
+Twenty-two women sued Johnson & Johnson in a Missouri state court after they developed ovarian cancer that they believe was caused by long-term talcum powder use.
 After hearing testimony from many medical and scientific experts, the Missouri jury sided with the women and ordered the pharmaceutical company to pay $550 million in compensatory and $4.14 billion in punitive damages.
 Thousands of women have filed cases against the company because they believe the company knew its products were contaminated with asbestos but marketed them as safe and harmless.

 About the Talcum Powder Lawsuit: